 What is the Itemized Deduction?

-An itemized deduction can be defined as an eligible expenditure that is incurred by the individual taxpayers on various types of products or services for claiming these expenditures on FIT (federal income tax) returns solely for the purpose of reducing their tax implications, or in other words, these are various sorts of tax-deductible expenditures that are incurred throughout the year.
+An itemized deduction can be defined as an eligible expenditure that the individual taxpayers incur on various types of products or services for claiming these expenditures on FIT (federal income tax) returns solely to reduce their tax implications; in other words, these are various sorts of tax-deductible expenditures that are incurred throughout the year.

 Types

-- Taxes paid by the Individual Taxpayer (Sales Taxes, Property Taxes, Family Leave Taxes, Unemployment Taxes, etc.)- Prepaid taxes are not eligible for deduction but state and local taxes paid during the year can be applied for the deduction.
+- Taxes paid by the Individual Taxpayer (Sales Taxes, Property Taxes, Family Leave Taxes, Unemployment Taxes, etc.)- Prepaid taxes are not eligible for the deduction.
+Still, state and local taxes paid during the year can be applied for the deduction.

 - Interest paid by Individual Taxpayer- These include home equity loan interest or mortgage interest paid expenses.

-- Unreimbursed Medical as well as Dental Expenses- These expenses include doctors’ fees, prescription charges, insurance premium, non-cosmetic surgery expenses, ambulance or transportation costs, etc. The amount of medical and dental expenses that exceed ten percent of the tax payer’s adjusted gross income and 7.5 percent if the taxpayer is above 65 years of age.
+- Unreimbursed Medical as well as Dental Expenses- include doctors' fees, prescription charges, insurance premiums, non-cosmetic surgery expenses, ambulance or transportation costs, etc. The medical and dental expenses exceed ten percent of the taxpayer's adjusted gross income and 7.5 percent if the taxpayer is above 65 years of age.

 - Charitable Contributions- Deductions can be claimed up to 30 percent of tax payer’s adjusted gross income for property-related donations and 50 percent in cases of cash donations.